Get all the latest data for Riyadh

 What is the average house price in Riyadh as of 2026?

-As of early 2026, the estimated average house price in Riyadh is around SAR 2.3 million (roughly $613,000 USD or about €560,000 EUR), which blends a high volume of apartments with fewer but more expensive villas.
+As of early 2026, the estimated average price for a residential property in Riyadh is around SAR 2.3 million (approximately USD 615,000 or EUR 570,000), reflecting several years of strong demand pulling the overall market higher.

 How much have property prices increased in Riyadh over the past 12 months?